LainIwakura/advent-of-code-2021/README.md

 In fact, I would say some of the answers are written in such a way that the intention is clear so there is no confusion.
 I try to use modern C++ features that I know about (including C++20 features), but beyond that it is standard C++.

+*Yes I know you should avoid `using namespace std`*.
+These are short programs for problems with well defined parameters.